ObamaFoundation/actions/README.md

 To build all files: `./build.sh`

+Also see the documentation for [GitHub Actions Toolkit](https://github.com/actions/toolkit).

 ## Testing

 To test the upload and download actions, manually run the "test-upload-download" workflow in this repo.
+Note that the `ACTIONS_STEP_DEBUG` repo variable can be set to `true` to enable more debug logging.